hanbanana/TriviaGame/README.md

 - Users are allowed to choose one answer per question

-- Users score is talied once the submit button is clicked
+- Users score is talied once the DONE button is clicked